Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 4. Event component query events in database
 5. Event components authorized the event and filter away events where user is not authorized
 6. Events are returned
-7. Subscriber process events
+7. Consumer process events
-8. Subscriber gets relevant data
+8. Consumer gets relevant data

 ### Organization needing to know if there are anything new for a party